it-at-m/swim/dms-service/README.md

 ### Pattern

-The fields `filename-coo-pattern`, `incoming-name-pattern`, `filename-overwrite-pattern` and `verify-procedure-name-pattern` require a specific syntax (inspired by the sed command and regex substitution).
+The `*-pattern`-fields require a specific syntax (inspired by the sed command and regex substitution).

 ```
 s/<regex>/<substitution>/<options>
 ```

 The pattern is applied as following:
-- `<regex>` is applied to input
+- `<regex>` is applied to input (filename without extension)
+  - The extension is re-added where required
 - Build substitution values
   - Matching groups of regex are available via name and index
   - If option `m` is present metadata file is loaded